-The Quantitative Reasoning (QR) graduation skill may be fulfilled by taking HIS 369, GST 200, MAT 145, MAT 146, MAT163, or PHI 230.
+The Quantitative Reasoning (QR) graduation skill may be fulfilled by taking HIS 369, GST 200, MAT 111, MAT 145, MAT 146, MAT163, PHI 230, or an approved QR course from a second major.

 Teaching Licensure

 The State of Minnesota has specific licensing requirements for teachers that may differ slightly in emphasis from the Augsburg major requirements.
 The state requirements may also be subject to change after publication of this catalog.
 Students therefore should consult with the Augsburg Department of Education to identify current Minnesota teacher licensure requirements.